Updates and information about Antioch College’s continued preparedness, action, and response to the Novel Coronavirus disease (COVID-19).

 As the number of diagnosed COVID-19 cases continues to increase, rising anxiety related to the outbreak is expected.
 Although feeling anxiety in response to a threat is a normal human reaction, sustained high anxiety can become counterproductive to your wellbeing.
 People who already suffer from anxiety and related disorders are especially likely to have a hard time during the coronavirus crisis.

-Director of Counseling Services Nzingha Dalila, EdD is available to students by the phone on through video chat 24/7.
+Director of Counseling Services Nzingha Dalila, EdD is available to students by phone or through video chat 24/7.
 Check your email for details.

 The following suggestions can help you deal with coronavirus anxiety: